PaloAltoNetworks/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 ## Fork and clone target repository
 This workshop involves code that is vulnerable-by-design.
 All of the necessary code is contained within [this repository](https://GitHub.com/paloAltoNetworks/prisma-cloud-devsecops-workshop) or workshop guide itself.

 To begin, log into GitHub and navigate to the [Prisma Cloud DevSecOps Workshop](https://GitHub.com/paloAltoNetworks/prisma-cloud-devsecops-workshop) repository.
-Create a `Fork` of this repositry to create a copy of the code in your own account.
+Create a `Fork` of this repository to create a copy of the code in your own account.

 ![](images/gh-fork.png)